-There will be 4 Blackboard Assignments.
 Students should respond to the question or topic posed with a short essay of 300-500 words.
 These assignments are to be electronically attached on the Assignment DropBox by the due date listed in the course outline.
 The Assignment Drop box can be found under the tab entitled "Weekly Information" and then on that particular week's folder.
 Only the instructor will comment and return these electronically.
-Please notice that on BB 1 and BB 4, you can choose between the two questions.
-Do not answer both as only one will be graded.
-Make sure to use BOTH in text APA citations and a full-text APA reference at the end of your written work for full credit consideration.
+Discussion board should be added as a thread and your response posted directly instead of having an attachment.
+On all blackboard assignments, make sure to use BOTH in text APA citations and a full-text APA reference at the end of your written work for full credit consideration.